 Few words can be said about timing.
 Acceptable for the smallest site, with a zero link weight as one link from the PBN in 5–10 days.
 We don’t recommend a faster pace.

-1. Where to place a link.
-There may be several options.
-Is it an article link or from the main page?
+Where should you place a link?
+You have several options.
+Should it be an article link or one from the main page?
 Article links should have the most general nature in link promotion.
-But the link from the main page can still be divided into several types.
-It can be a link in a menu or a secondary menu.
-It can be a banner or a picture of a partner brand with the fictional firm or site (offline).
-Link variations and ratios should also be taken from your linking strategy.
+You can still divide the link from the main page into several types.
+You can place a link in a menu or a secondary menu, or use a banner or a picture of a partner brand with a fictional firm or site (offline).
+You should also take link variations and ratios from your linking strategy.

-2. Neighborhood links, link-tops.
 Having other outbound links from your site is a natural sign of a regular site (especially non-CIS).
-Therefore, it’s important to have links to:
+Therefore, it is important to have links to:

 • Wikipedia,